March 30 2017

 HOWEVER!!!
 I am proud to announce I recently discovered a cheap option to get to and from the airport.
 I have been curious to try this and on my recent adventure to Melbourne I was able to… it was successful.
 Near the airport is a station called Wolli Creek Station and it isn’t privately owned, meaning it’s only a few dollars to central station.
 All you have to do is walk through the airport car park, across Marsh St/Airport Dr bridge, along the river which is actually a semi pleasant walk, through a small shopping area (Brodie Spark Dr) and TADA, there’s the station.
 It’s a 15-20 minute walk, which is fine if you don’t have much luggage.
 I have added a fairly terrible image to help out.
 Note in the photo I was going from the station to the airport which is slightly easier to navigate I think (I promise the rest of the photos in this blog are better quality).

 In general, Sydney’s public transport is pretty easy to navigate.
 Just make sure to get yourself an Opal card.
 They are free and make public transport that little bit cheaper and more convenient, also get a train map beforehand.
-An important fact about the Opal card is that once you have reached 8 trips in a week, the rest of your trips are free, and on Sundays you won’t get charged more than $2.60 for the whole day, so plan all your expensive travels for that day.
+An important fact about the Opal card is that once you have reached 8 trips in a week, the rest of your trips are half price, and on Sundays you won’t get charged more than $2.60 for the whole day, so plan all your expensive travels for that day (you can find a complete price guideline to the opal card here).
 If you have access to google maps while you’re on the move, then you may even dare to use buses.
 All in all the public transport system isn’t bad.
 It’s not London but it does the trick.

 There’s plenty to choose from and it all depends on the kind of holiday you are looking for and your budget.
 If you want a beach holiday, then check out AirBnB for some of the best options around Coogee or perhaps one of the other main beaches that are closer to the city.